Two-year warranty on all products

 REUSE

-The main way is to reuse and this applies to everything, be it a smartphone, a piece of clothing or a plastic bag.
+The main way is to reuse, and this applies to everything, whether it's a smartphone, a piece of clothing, or a plastic bag.
 Do not throw away products unnecessarily and use them until they are completely useless.
-If the product has suffered any damage, try to repair it instead of buying a new one.
-And if it no longer fully meets your needs, find someone who wants it instead of getting rid of it.
+If the product has suffered some damage, try to repair it instead of buying a new one.
+And if it no longer meets your needs at all, find someone who wants it instead of getting rid of it.

 RECYCLING

-If it is no longer possible to reuse, make sure you recycle it correctly.
-Nowadays it is possible to reuse almost any type of waste, even electronic waste!
-By properly recycling, materials or products that would otherwise be wasted will have a new life, entering the circular economy.
+If it is no longer possible to reuse, make sure to recycle it properly.
+Nowadays, it is possible to reuse almost all types of waste, even electronic!
+By recycling properly, materials or products that would be wasted will have a new life, entering the circular economy.

-Note: In the case of electronic equipment, make sure you NOT throw it in the normal trash.
-At http://www.ondereciclar.pt/ you can check the electronic waste collection centers closest to you to make sure they are recycled correctly.
+Note: In the case of electronic equipment, make sure to NOT throw it into the regular trash.
+At http://www.ondereciclar.pt/ you can find the nearest electronic waste collection centers to ensure they are recycled properly.

 CLOTHING

-In the last 15 years, human beings have doubled the production (and consumption) of clothing.
-In addition to these worrying figures, these same clothes are used less and less and end up in the trash.
+In the last 15 years, humans have doubled the production (and consumption) of clothing.
+Beyond these worrying figures, these same clothes are worn less and less and end up in the trash.
 The fast fashion industry is the second most polluting industry in the world.
-This industry produces clothing very quickly, generally in underdeveloped countries, with very cheap and polluting materials, thus obtaining a final price that is accessible to most buyers.
+This industry produces clothing very quickly, usually in underdeveloped countries, with very cheap and polluting materials, thus obtaining a final price accessible to most buyers.

 The solution is not compression with brands without sustainable values.
-Look for local stores that offer fair prices, use quality materials and qualified labor.
+Look for stores in the local market that practice fair prices, use quality materials, and qualified labor.
 Buy only what you need and know that you will use it and not consume it on impulse.
-Look for better quality pieces that will last longer.
-It may cost more upfront, but it is the clothing that lasts much longer.
+Look for better quality pieces that last longer.
+It may cost more upfront, but it is clothing that lasts much longer.
 Also look for second-hand clothing stores, with very attractive prices and 100% reused products.
-Finally, clothes or shoes that you will no longer wear can be sold or donated.
+Finally, clothes or shoes that you will no longer use can be sold or donated.

 FOOD

-Currently, the food industry follows a mass production model to meet the needs of population growth and consumerism.
+Currently, the food industry follows a mass production model to meet the growing needs of the population and consumerism.
 31% of the food produced does not even reach the plate, and ends up being wasted.
 According to the United Nations (UN), food waste causes 10% of greenhouse gases.

-To contribute to a more sustainable food economy, you can start by not wasting.
-Whenever possible, buy the right amount of food so that there are no surpluses.
-Consume food produced in a regenerative and local way, guaranteeing its natural origin.
-Did you know that you can use orange peel to make tea?
+To contribute to a more sustainable food economy, you can start by not wasting it.
+Whenever possible, buy the right amount of food so that there are no leftovers.
+Consume foods produced in a regenerative and local way, ensuring their natural origin.
+Did you know you can use orange peel to make tea?
 The peel is rich in vitamin C and is good for your health.

 ELECTRONIC PRODUCTS

 In 2018, 48.5 million tons of electronic waste (e-trash) were produced on the planet.
-In 2019, this number rose to 53 million tons.
+In 2019, that number rose to 53 million tons.
 Of this number, only 17% was properly recycled.
-A study conducted by the UN estimates that by 2050 we will produce around 120 million tons of electronic waste.
+A study conducted by the UN estimates that by 2050 we will produce about 120 million tons of electronic waste.

 According to a Marketwatch study, users buy a new phone on average after 15 months.
-Either due to the desire to have the latest model, or due to damage whose repair is almost the price of a new device.
-The most effective way to contribute to the circular economy in electronics is to extend the useful life of devices by taking good care of them.
-This way, you avoid buying a new one so frequently and, consequently, all the environmental costs associated with its production.
+Whether due to the desire to have the latest model, or due to damage whose repair costs almost as much as a new device.
+The most effective way to contribute to the circular economy in electronics is to extend the lifespan of devices by taking good care of them.
+This way, buying a new one so frequently is avoided and, consequently, all the environmental costs associated with its production.

-If you really need to buy new electronic equipment, you can opt for a Refurbished.
-These are products that have been discarded by the last user, underwent rigorous maintenance and replacement of some parts, and returned to the market at a much more affordable price with a 1-year warranty.
-This type of recovery gives new life to technological equipment and contributes to the circular economy model.
+If you really need to buy a new electronic device, you can opt for a Refurbished one.
+These are products that were discarded by the last user, underwent thorough maintenance and replacement of some parts, and returned to the market at a much more affordable price with a 1-year warranty.
+This type of refurbishment gives new life to technological equipment and contributes to the circular economy model.
 The refurbishment market has prevented the waste of thousands of tons of electronic waste per year.